1Dh2Be/multi_step_form/README.md

 # Multi-Step Subscription Form

-A dynamic subscription form built with React, showcasing modern front-end development practices and clean UI design.
-This project is part of my self-taught journey to become a front-end engineer.
+This is a dynamic subscription form built with React and Vite, showcasing modern front-end development practices and clean UI design.
+Currently 3 months into my self-taught journey to become a front-end engineer.

 ## 🔴 Live Demo